The European Child Rescue Alert & Police Network on Missing Children

 One of the ways AMBER Alert Europe aims to achieve its objective is by removing bureaucratic, legal, geographical or linguistic obstacles.
 In order to achieve its objective, the organisation will try to liaise with organisations striving to improve security within the European society.

-Today, AMBER Alert Europe is working towards this goal and it has developed five key points – backed by more than 150 MEPs – that serve as a first step in putting the above in practice.
+Today, AMBER Alert Europe is working towards this goal and it has developed five key points – backed by 465 MEPs – that serve as a first step in putting the above in practice.

 “On the 28th of April 2015, the Czech Parliament singed AMBER Alert Europe’s plan of action calling for improved cross-border cooperation concerning endangered missing children”